Patrick Tugwell

 About:

 In addition to his academic work, Patrick is a licensed minister in the United Methodist Church and serves as a hospice and palliative care chaplain in Santa Barbara County.
-In 2024, he was selected as a FASPE (Fellowships at Auschwitz for the Study of Professional Ethics) Fellow and completed his residency as a chaplain at Yale-New Haven Hospital.
-During this time, he presented field research in spiritual care and bioethics at conventions ranging from The American Academy of Religion (AAR) to The College Theology Society (CTS).
+In 2024, he served as a FASPE (Fellowships at Auschwitz for the Study of Professional Ethics) Fellow following the completion of a year-long chaplain residency at Yale New Haven Hospital.
+During this time, he presented field research in topics such as pastoral and spiritual care, palliative care, bioethics, and interfaith relations at conferences ranging from the American Academy of Religion (AAR) to the College Theology Society (CTS).